 What is the length and cost of such procedures?

 The time it takes for a civil case to reach a trial depends on the complexity of the case, the conduct of the parties and the diary of the relevant court.
 In a Practice Statement in 2015, the Patents Court stated its intention to list all trials within 12 months of an action commencing; the Patents Court has since been making case management orders to facilitate compliance with this timetable.
-Where considered appropriate, the IPEC may will hear and determine a case in under six months from commencement.
+Where considered appropriate, the court may hear and determine a case in less than six months from commencement.